5 Reasons Every Swimmer Should Lift Weights

 /5 Key Advantages of Strength Training for Swimmers

-Injury Prevention - repetitive tasks can lead to muscular imbalances.
+Repetitive tasks can lead to muscular imbalances.
 Over-developed, weak, or tight muscles, lack balance, putting joints and tissues under undue strain.
 Sports often involve repetitive and overdeveloped movement patterns at the expense of others.
 A smart strength training plan is designed around muscular balance, developing opposing joint actions, moving the body through multiple planes of movement.

-Efficiency - on theme with mobility, a centered joint moves efficiently.
+On theme with mobility, a centered joint moves efficiently.
 Tight stiff muscles are like having the breaks on, with the body working harder to move through restricted motions.
 Loose hyper mobile tissues are like over stretched rubber bands lacking elasticity and tone.
 A fit, strong, and powerful muscle produces force economically, with greater ease, and for greater durations, than a weak one.

 Endurance - exclusively developing type one slow twitch aerobic muscle fibers can come at the expense of type two fast twitch anaerobic fibers, not to mention the intermediate fibers than can take on additional fast aerobic characteristics.
 The swimmer who can perform 10-20 pull ups can sustain similar or fewer stroke counts at higher and sustained velocities in the pool.